jsalinasf/cheat_sheets/kubernetesCommands.md

 ### Installation

 Choose the CNI that you would like to use for your deployment: Calico, Flannel, AWS VPC, Canal, etc and MAKE SURE you get all the params required to pass to kubeadm init command.
-In this example I'll be using Flannel.
+In this example I'll be using Flannel

-Make sure --pod-network-cidr DO NOT OVERLAY with the host network CIDR
+*Make sure --pod-network-cidr DO NOT OVERLAY with the host network CIDR*

 	kubeadm init --pod-network-cidr=10.244.0.0/16 --apiserver-advertise-address=10.1.1.21